bengit96/snapstock/README.md

 ## 🎉 Ready to Trade Smarter!

 You're all set!
-Your SnapStock platform is ready to analyze charts and help you make better trading decisions.
+Your SnapPChart platform is ready to analyze charts and help you make better trading decisions.
 Remember to:

 1. ✅ Test thoroughly in development
 2. ✅ Use Stripe test mode for payments